Small ship cruising guides

 Go to southern Spain and you can see 700 years of Moorish influence, go to Morocco and see millennia of it.

 Who says cruises arenít for kids?
 Some of the smallest Caribbean-bound yachts can be fitted with toddler-proof safety nets, while Antarctic icebreakers come with quad rooms.

 We run through your options as a solo traveller on a small ship cruise, whether thatís booking a single cabin or recommending months when supplements are kicked to the kerb.

 Our experts have given us some top cruise tips, from packing tips and remembering that you might be at sea for a few days, to sea sickness and whether to bring children.

 Giant cruise ships have come in for a lot of bad press, and we believe that they really are cruising for a bruising.
 Read on to find out why we really donít need a bigger boat.

-Photo credits: [Page banner: Gerry van der Walt]Back to the top
+Photo credits: [Page banner: The Small Cruise Ship Collection]Back to the top